BasicWolf/archived-concrete-settings/docs/advanced.rst

 What if you want to **append** the emails defined in sources, instead of overwriting them?
-Concrete Settings provides a concept of :mod:`update strategies <concrete_settings.sources.strategies>` for such cases:
+ConcreteSettings provides a concept of :mod:`update strategies <concrete_settings.sources.strategies>` for such cases: